Hamezii/a-firepit-in-the-woods/README.md

 ## Comments
 Any text on the lines before the header or after the footer are ignored, so can contain any arbitrary text.

-Adding a `#` in the program will cause the interpreter to ignore the rest of the code.
+Adding a `#` in a program will cause the interpreter to ignore the rest of the line.

     You can describe the program here if you like, no worries!
     Anything above the header is ignored.